 Biography of Peter Forrester

-Peter C. Forrester was born in Detroit, Michigan, in 1858, to Peter C. Forrester and Mary White.
-He lived in several western US states like Nevada, California, and Washington.
-Peter C. Forrester was a prolific inventor and businessman, the author of many (at least 10) US patents for various inventions like: method of mining coal (US patent 473734), scroll former (US543233), a tool for binding metal strips (US543234), drill (US628404), filtering apparatus (US284495), and others.
+Forrester was a mining engineer with a long career that has taken him from Alaska to Mexico City and the Hawaiian islands and in several western US states like Nevada, California, Arizona, and Washington.
+Peter C. Forrester was also a prolific inventor and businessman, the author of many (some 36) US and Canadian patents for various inventions like a method of mining coal (US patent 473734), scroll former (US543233), a tool for binding metal strips (US543234), drill (US628404), filtering apparatus (US284495), match-machine (US1041989), automatic door (US786109), and many others.